CERTCC/certfuzz/src/windows/README.txt

 To minimize a crashing testcase to the Metasploit string pattern, run: tools\minimize.py --stringmode <crashing_testcase>

-When minimizing to the Metasploit pattern, FOE will use the resulting byte map to create an additional minimized file that uses a string of 'x' characters.
+When minimizing to the Metasploit pattern, BFF will use the resulting byte map to create an additional minimized file that uses a string of 'x' characters.
 Note that this file is not guaranteed to produce the same crash as the original string minimization.